bishwaproject/hometaskmanagementREST/README.md

 # hometaskmanagementREST
-SpringBoot REST API to manage home task
+SpringBoot REST API to manage home task.
+SpringBoot is a popular and suitable backend option for developing selling API for serveral reasons:

 ## Functionalities:
 * Can add tasks